6. Pantluci

 6.3.1 syntax

-ful of rules: A “node” is an imaginary word that is inserted before words
+A “node” is an imaginary grammatical word that is inserted

-depending on ablaut.
-Nodes always require exactly two arguments and
+Nodes always require exactly two arguments, and other words

-unlled argument slot.
-Only meaningful combinations of word types may
+Only meaningful combinations of word types may legally ll

 What this means is that in an English sentence like: